plugwise/home-assistant.io/source/_integrations/plugwise.markdown

 If you need to configure the gateway directly, without using the Plugwise App, you can find the link to your device by:

 1. Go to {% my integrations title="**Settings** > **Devices & services**" %}, and select your integration.
-2. If you have more than one Plugwise Gateway, select the one to configure.
+2. If you have more than one Plugwise gateway, select the one to configure.
 3. Select the gateway device, this should be called `Adam` or contain `Smile` in its name.
 4. On the integration entry, choose to open the configuration URL left of the {% icon "mdi:dots-vertical" %} icon.
 5. A new window/tab will open, enter `smile` (or `stretch`) as the username and the ID, from the sticker on the back, as the password.